Lucas-Araujo15/Lucas-Araujo15/README.md

 <img src="https://github.com/Lucas-Araujo15/Lucas-Araujo15/blob/main/banner.png">

 # Hello world! 😀
-My name is Lucas Araujo and I'm 16 years old and I am a beginner developer in constant improvement.
+My name is Lucas Araujo, I'm 16 years old and I'm a beginner developer in constant improvement.
 Acting in Brazil, I am currently studying the first semester of systems development at the technical education institution SENAI.
 - 🇧🇷 I am from Carapicuíba - SP, Brazil.
 - 🌱 I am currently learning about the C # programming language along with some OOP concepts.
 - 📫 How to reach me **lucasaraujo4188@gmail.com**